Radon, cosine and sine transforms on Grassmannian manifolds: Introduction

-Firstly there is a close relation between the three transforms.
+for root systems of Type D or C. \end{enumerate} \end{theo+0} See Theorem 4.1 and 4.3.
+Our methods can also be applied Radon transform, giving a different proof of some of the main results of Grinberg \cite{Grinberg-grs}, but we will not present the details here.

+We make some general remarks on the three transforms and also on the Berezin transform.
 The cosine and sine transforms can be factorized in terms of the Radon transform; see Lemma 3.4.
-The integral kernels $|\Cos(\xi, \eta_0)|^{2\nu}$ and $|\Sin(\xi, \eta_0)|^{2\nu}$, for $r=r^\prime$, at a base point $\eta_0$ are $K$-invariant functions and their restriction on the Cartan subspace $A\cdot \eta_0$ are the product of the usual cosine and respectively sine functions.
-Thus they are related roughly speaking by a rotation of $\frac \pi 2$.
-On the other hand, the square $R_{r^\prime, r}^\ast R_{r^\prime, r}$ for $r^\prime >r$ is an integral operator on $G_{n, r}$ and the integral kernel is actually the cosine kernel; see \cite{gz-radon-tams} for the case of non-compact symmetric matrix domains.
+The integral kernels of the two transforms are related, roughly speaking, by a rotation of $\frac \pi 2$.
+On the other hand, the square $R_{r^\prime, r}^\ast R_{r^\prime, r}$ for $r^\prime >r$ is actually the cosine transform; see also \cite{gz-radon-tams} for the case of non-compact symmetric matrix domains.
 Now there is a fourth transform, the Berezin transform which appears naturally in the branching rule of holomorphic representations and quantization; see \cite{gkz-bere-rbsd}, \cite{gz-imrn} and references therein.
 We prove also that the cosine transform on Grassmannians is the compact analogue of the Berezin transform \cite{gkz-bere-rbsd} on non-compact symmetric spaces.
-As another application we find the branching rule of certain scalar holomorphic representations on the complex Grassmannian under isometric group of the real or quaternionic Grassmannian as a submanifold of the former; see Section 6.2.
-Thus the three transforms and the Berezin transform are related intrinsically and we can treat them with a unified approach.
+As another application we find the branching rule of certain scalar holomorphic representations under the group $G$; see Section 6.2.